byoung77/Approximate-Nearest-Neighbors-Project/README.md

 The entry-point selection is especially important.
 Rather than forcing a single global entry node, the code chooses **medoid-like representatives** from each top-layer component.
 If additional entry points are allowed, it spreads them across components in a way that promotes coverage.

-This gives the search routine multiple starting points and makes it more robust, especially when the top layer is not fully connected.
+This gives the search routine multiple starting points and makes it more robust.

 ---